 Agoraphobia comprises two words of Greek origin.
 “Agora” means “open or public space” and “phobos” means fear.
-Thus, agoraphobia refers to the fear of open or public spaces, where you feel you won’t receive any help or can’t escape.
+Thus, agoraphobia is a type of anxiety disorder that refers to the fear of open or public spaces, where you feel you won’t receive any help or can’t escape.

 If you experience agoraphobia, you may feel helpless and trapped in public spaces or in crowds.
 You may feel like there would be no one to help you if something happens to you.
 You may also feel like you will lose control in public spaces.

 Eventually, to avoid these overwhelming fears, you may avoid public spaces.
 You may also avoid going out of your house.
 This can negatively affect your personal relationships, work, or school.

 Agoraphobia is a scary, difficult experience for those who go through it.
 Yet, people many people are unaware of this disorder and its connection to panic attacks.
 This article explores this relationship between agoraphobia and panic attacks.
 We talk about why it is important to identify agoraphobia, and the consequences of neglecting it.
 We will also guide you through some ways through which you can manage agoraphobia.

 Agoraphobia is a form of anxiety disorder.
 Therefore, when you think about or visit public or open spaces, you may experience extreme anxiety.
 Agoraphobia symptoms often overlap with symptoms of anxiety and a panic, making it difficult to make sense of.
 If you are experiencing agoraphobia, you may notice the following symptoms when you are in, or imagine being in open, public spaces: